 Alternatively, the target protein is tagged by an affinity tag or a fluorescent protein.
 The pattern displayed by the tagged target protein is matched to the antibody signal.
 A match confirms that the antibody is recognizing its target protein.
 Validation by tagged proteins can be applied in ICC-IF.

 In this enhanced validation method, the staining pattern and the protein size detected by the antibody is compared with results obtained by a capture Mass Spectrometry (MS) method.

 Antibody specificity is confirmed when the size detected by the antibody is equivalent to the size of the corresponding target protein detected in migration capture MS.

 Validation by Migration Capture MS will be introduced for selected antibodies.

-Download our white paper Enhanced Antibody Validation - Specific and Reproducible Antibodies from Atlas Antibodies to learn more.
+Download our white paper about Enhanced Validation to learn more.